 Cue: “It’s A Small World (After All)”

-Reuse, reduce, recycle.
-Who would have thought this would wind up applicable to the human relationship?
-“Reduce” is apparent in the outgrowing of friendships, a byproduct of instances like falling out and cutting off toxic friends.
-Non-romantic relationships, most especially, come with an unspoken “collect and select” kind of deal and rostering down often happens as one grows up.
+Reuse, reduce, recycle, people!
+A half-joke but who would have thought this would wind up applicable to the human relationship?
+“Reduce” is apparent in the outgrowing of friendships, a byproduct of instances like falling out.
+Non-romantic relationships, most especially, may come with an unspoken “collect and select” kind of deal and rostering down often happens as one grows up.
 “Recycle” takes its form in giving the same ex x number of second chances or navigating the same dating pool as one’s peers.
 Here, the latter is the topic of discussion.
 As for “reuse,” well, the hope is that no one here uses other people as a means to an end.
 Let’s go ahead and discourage that altogether.

 As the generation currently at an inevitable relationship crossroads (those into casual dating, serious relationships, settling down are all here), Millennials ought to provide great insight on this modern facet of dating.
 Is getting together with the ex of a friend still a no-no?
 In this day and age, when do you get flack for dating a friend’s former flame?
 We surveyed 32 Millennials to find out.